Avast talks about 'The Girl with the Dragon Tattoo'

 But I have a gazillion passwords to remember.

-Something like avast!
-EasyPass, which has only one master password to remember, makes managing passwords easier.
+A passwords manager like Avast Passwords, which has only one master password to remember, makes managing passwords easier.
 Lisbeth would not have been able to crack the master password.

 In another scene, Lisbeth is hanging around the entrance to an apartment building with a key code entrance.
 She looks over an old lady’s shoulder and sees the numbers to the combination as she punches them in.